carlmontanari/scrapli/README.md

    `, `IOSXRDriver`, etc.), scrapli will automatically have some sane default "on connect" actions (namely disabling
     paging).

-If you were so inclined to create some of your own "on connect" actions, you can simply pass those to the `on_connect ` argument of `Scrape` or any of its sub-classes (`NetworkDriver`, `IOSXEDriver`, etc.).
+If you were so inclined to create some of your own "on connect" actions, you can simply pass those to the `on_open ` argument of `Scrape` or any of its sub-classes (`NetworkDriver`, `IOSXEDriver`, etc.).
 The value of this argument must be a callable that accepts the reference to the connection object.
 This allows for the user to send commands or do really anything that needs to happen prior to "normal" operations.
 The core network drivers disable paging functions all call directly into the channel object `send_inputs` method -- this is a good practice to follow as
-    this will avoid any of the `NetworkDriver` overhead such as trying to attain privilege levels -- things like this may not be "ready" until *after* your `on_connect` function is executed.
+    this will avoid any of the `NetworkDriver` overhead such as trying to attain privilege levels -- things like this may not be "ready" until *after* your `on_open` function is executed.

 Below is an example of creating an "on connect" function and passing it to scrapli.
 Immediately after authentication is handled this function will be called and disable paging (in this example):